Coordinated Herbicide Treatment Projects

 In April 2012, the AIS Task Force provided an Assessment of 2008-2011 Coordinated Herbicide Treatments on Carmans, Grays, and Phelps Bays; based on the LVMP goals and objectives.
 This assessment was presented to the LMCD Board of Directors with a recommendation that the Board should not extend the three-bay project beyond 2012 or expand the project to other bays until a comprehensive vegetation management plan was developed for all of Lake Minnetonka.
 The LMCD Board concurred with this recommendation.

 In March 2013, the LMCD adopted an LMCD Comprehensive Eurasian Watermilfoil and Curly-Leaf Pondweed Plan for Lake Minnetonka.
-The LMCD invites you to read this Plan and direct questions to Executive Director Vickie Schleuning at 952-745-0789 or firstname.lastname@example.org.
+In 2019, the LMCD Board initiated a comprehensive Lake Minnetonka Vegetation & AIS Master Plan.
+The LMCD invites you to read this Plan and let us know if you have comments.